particle-iot/docs/src/content/reference/datasheets/tachyon/tachyon-datasheet.md

 - DCP (Dedicated Charge Port)
 - CDP (Charging Downstream Port).

-If using USB-PD mode, a battery (or 5V in) must also be used or the Tachyon will not boot properly.

-The USB-DCP mode can be used without a battery as the sole power source.

-If the Tachyon is connected to a HDMI dock, USB hub, or monitor via the USB1 connector, USB-PD mode will be used, and a battery is required.

 Power from USB1 can be added or removed while the Tachyon is running.